 Why do varicose veins hurt?
-When your legs ache, feel heavy and are getting swollen, it may be caused by varicose vein disease resulting in varicose vein pain.
-Much of the pain is caused by the pressure exerted by enlarged veins on the surrounding tissue.
+When your legs ache, feel heavy and are getting swollen, it may be caused by vein disease.
+Much of the "vein pain" is caused by the pressure exerted by enlarged veins on the surrounding tissue.
 This pressure can be exacerbated by inflammatory agents your body releases in response, resulting in painful leg veins.

 Varicose veins leg pain and venous insufficiency are caused when blood circulation, through the veins, is severely hampered, the vein's valves become weak and ineffective, thus allowing blood to pool in the lower legs.
 Think of filling a water balloon with water and the stress put on the balloon as more and more water enters the balloon.
 There is only so much room until the pressure becomes painful.
 You are not alone with leg vein pain, as venous insufficiency affects more than 30 million Americans.
 Chronic Venous Insufficiency occurs in forty percent of women and seventeen percent of men in the United States.

-Oftentimes patients do not seek treatment for varicose vein pain because they do not notice visible bulging veins, swollen varicose veins, or purple veins.
-People typically do not associate leg pain, or leg fatigue with a venous problem, when in fact, it is a very common cause of vein pain in legs and an easily treatable ailment.
-This answers the very common question, do varicose veins hurt?
+Oftentimes patients do not seek treatment for vein pain in the leg because they do not notice visible bulging veins, swollen varicose veins, or purple veins.
+People typically do not associate leg pain, or leg fatigue with a venous problem, when in fact, it is a very common cause of pain and an easily treatable ailment.

 Leg swelling is often related to chronic venous insufficiency also known as venous reflux disease, a long-term problem with the veins not being able to pump blood back to your heart and blood stays in the leg.
 Swollen ankles are one of the most common symptom of chronic venous insufficiency.
 As leg and ankle swelling increases, the skin over your ankles may show red spots or a brownish tinge.
 The skin may also seem leathery or scaly, and may start to itch.